Kawasaki Ninja 650R

-The Kawasaki Ninja 650R, also called ER-6f or EХ-6, is a motorcycle for in the Ninja series from the Japanese manufacturer Kawasaki sold since 2006.
-The 2012 model drops the R suffix from its name.
+The Kawasaki Ninja 650R, also called ER-6f or EХ-6, is a motorcycle in the Ninja series from the Japanese manufacturer Kawasaki Motors sold since 2006.
+In 2012, the R suffix was dropped from its name.
 It is a middleweight, parallel-twin engined motorcycle, designed for normal use on paved roads.
 They have modern styling and features, with low-seating ergonomics and a low center of gravity.
-The engine has a 180° crankshaft, resulting in an uneven firing interval of 0° and 540°.
+The engine has a 180° crankshaft, resulting in an uneven firing interval of 180° and 540°.